Why Motorola thinks you'll pay $1,500 for a foldable Razr

 That hasn't happened.
 Concerns over durability, exacerbated by the Samsung Galaxy Fold's early defects and Huawei's Mate X delayed launch, tanked excitement.
 Even Motorola missed its original target of a summer launch for the Razr.
 The company's now taking preorders starting on Dec.
 26, with Verizon releasing the phone in January as a lifetime exclusive in the US.
 It will launch elsewhere next year.

 Eye-popping prices don't help.
 The Razr is five times the price of the mid-tier Moto G7 phone.
-And that's still a bargain compared to the $1,980 Galaxy Fold or $2,400 Mate X.
+And that's still a bargain compared with the $1,980 Galaxy Fold or $2,400 Mate X.

 Unlike those two devices, which are positioned as the future of their respective franchises, Motorola is reaching back to one of its most well-known icons as a way into the market for super-premium smartphones.
-It's hoping that the nostalgic chords it tugs at, combined with a seamless 6.2-inch display (when unfolded) and a compact design (when folded), will be enough to generate awareness not just for the Razr, but its larger stable of phones.
+It's hoping that the nostalgic chords it tugs at, combined with a seamless 6.2-inch display (when unfolded) and a compact design (when folded), can generate awareness not just for the Razr, but its larger stable of phones.

-Motorola, which has about 3 percent of the handset market, faces an uphill climb.
+Motorola, which has about 3% of the handset market, faces an uphill climb.
 The company now specializes in budget phones, so price remains a question.
-It's unclear whether that Razr name, so beloved by an older generation of consumers who grew up on flip phones, will even register with a majority of younger users, who view the first iPhone as the iconic handset.
+It's unclear whether that Razr name, so beloved by an older generation of consumers who grew up on flip phones, will even register with a majority of younger users, who view the first iPhone as the iconic phone.

 What's certain is Motorola and Lenovo have large ambitions with the Razr.
 They've placed a unique bet on foldable screens, making the device smaller as opposed to Samsung's and Huawei's devices, which unfold into larger tablets.